gijit/gi/README.md

 language for interactive, exploratory data analysis.

-Go's big advantages over python, R, and Matlab is that it has good type checking, good compiled performance, and excellent multicore and distributed support.
+Go's big advantages over python, R, and Matlab is that it has good type checking, reasonable compiled performance, and excellent multicore and distributed support.

 `gofront` aims to provide a library for many